 Yes, you can prepare Instant Pot Butter Chicken using frozen chicken thighs or breasts.
 If using frozen cubes of chicken, increase the cooking time to 8 minutes on HIGH pressure.
 If using frozen whole pieces of chicken breasts/thighs, increase the cooking time to 10 minutes on high pressure.
 Once the cooking time has elapsed and pressure has been released, remove the chicken from the Instant Pot and shred or chop up and return to the sauce to finish simmering with the heavy cream.

 - Instant Pot Chicken Breast

 - Instant Pot Chicken Tacos

-If you enjoyed this recipe for Instant Pot Butter Chicken, I would love for you to leave a review.
+If you tried this recipe for Instant Pot Butter Chicken, I would love for you to leave a comment and review below.